What Food Cravings Mean – Check Out This Simple Chart

 What Do Food Cravings Mean

 As you strive to gain victory over your food, it will be helpful to understand what food cravings mean.
-In some cases, you will find that your body is just looking for some missing nutrients that you can provide by consuming other healthier foods.
+Sometimes, you will find that your body is just looking for some missing nutrients you can provide by consuming other healthier foods.

 Everyone has experienced food cravings.
-Usually, they are felt like a strong urge to eat foods high in fat, sugar and/or salt.
+Usually, cravings feel like a strong urge to eat foods high in fat, sugar, and salt.

 Food Craving Causes

 What causes food cravings?
 As I mentioned already, sometimes it’s a way for your body to get missing nutrients.
-Other times, they are simply caused by your brain’s pleasure center (similarly to addictions).
+Other times, they are caused by your brain’s pleasure center (similar to addictions).

 During food craving episodes, craving-specific activation was seen in three regions of the brain: the hippocampus, insula, and caudate.
 These same three areas have also been reported to be involved in drug craving.